 Replace those cheap plastic fittings that are always breaking.
 Thunder Products Polaris Air Box Synchronization kits are made from billet aluminum and brass.
 The new fittings also have an equalizer line to connect the fittings and synchronize your carburetors.
 This equalizes the pressure to each carburetor for a smoother running engine.
 If you don’t have this kit, your carbs are not synchronized!

-The Air Box Balance Kit insures that each carburetor float bowl sees exactly the same pressure drop signal from the air box.
+The Air Box Synchronization (Balance) Kit ensures that each carburetor float bowl sees exactly the same pressure drop signal from the air box.
 This synchronizes the carburetors’ fuel delivery, giving you a smooth consistent running engine.

 Any knowledgeable performance shop or tuner will agree that synchronized carburetors are a must for performance.

 Let’s take carburetor tuning a step further and talk about various ways that carburetors are vented.
 Some manufacturers vent their carbs under the hood.
 This makes the carburetion system vulnerable to under hood pressure.
 Here is what happens.
 The faster you go, the more air is forced under your hood.
 This creates a higher pressure in your float bowl which forces more fuel through your fuel circuit making your engine run richer.
 In other words, the faster you go, the richer it gets.
 This robs power from your engine.
 Let’s say you are riding your sled at 50mph into a 25mph headwind.
 This would raise the under hood pressure equal to riding at 75mph without any headwind.
 You will be running very rich at only 50mph.
 The point is that this makes your jetting very inconsistent.
 When you are dealing with headwinds, tailwinds, or no wind, all of these conditions produce different jetting results.